GreenFlag31/carousel-library/README.md

 # Service

-This library provides a CarouselService containing an RxJs Subject `onSlideChange` that is triggered at every slide change. `onSlideChange` returns an object containing the current slide number and the carousel ID (useful if multiple carousel on a page to target a specific carousel instance).
+This library provides a CarouselService containing an RxJs BehaviorSubject `onSlideChange` that is triggered at every slide change. `onSlideChange` returns an object containing the current slide number and the carousel ID (useful if multiple carousel on a page to target a specific carousel instance).
 The slide number and carousel ID are zero indexed.

 Inject the CarouselService through regular dependency injection in your hosting component.